marmelab/solid-admin/packages/admin/docs/List.md

 It leverages the dataProvider `getList` method and supports filtering, sorting and paginating the data.

-It's an headless components that provide its features through the `ListContext` and leave the UI responsibility to its children.
-One such children is the `<Datagrid>`.
+It's an headless components that provides its features through the `ListContext` and leaves the UI responsibility to its children.
+One such child is the `<DataGrid>`.

 ## Props